imAlessas/db-SQL-exercises/README.md

 #### [query-6](src/queries/music/query-6.sql)

-_The identifiers of the albums containing songs that are all by a single singer and containing at least three songs from years preceding the album's year._ To implement this query uses the `INTERSECT` operator between two othe queries in which there is the `COUNT` operation in the `HAVING` statement.
+_The identifiers of the albums containing songs that are all by a single singer and containing at least three songs from years preceding the album's year._ To implement this query it is used the `INTERSECT` operator between two other queries in which there is the `COUNT` operation in the `HAVING` statement.

 #### [query-7](src/queries/music/query-7.sql)

-_The names of the singers who have never sung an entire album alone._ In this query a `VIEW` is implemented to improve the readibility of the query.
+_The names of the singers who have never sung an entire album alone._ In this query a `VIEW` is implemented to improve the readability of the query.

 #### [query-8](src/queries/music/query-8.sql)